yeongsinkeem/yeongsinkeem/README.md

 -->

 - 🔭 Software Convergence major at Sookmyung Women's University
-- 🌱 Currently learning about BE
+- 🌱 Currently learning about BE and Data Science
-- 📫 How to reach me:
+- 📫 How to reach me: dudtls0522@gmail.com / dudtls0522@sookmyung.ac.kr
-- 😄 Pronouns: ...